skippyPeanutButter/SREChallenge/terraform/README.md

 Due to the instances being provisioned via a user-data script, the provisioning will still be running even though all of the infrastructure is provisioned in AWS.
-This includes the apt package installation, the ansible playbook, and the goss tests.
+This includes the apt package installation, the ansible playbook execution, and the goss tests.

 You can execute this curl check against the ELB DNS NAME, once a 200 is returned you will know everything is finished provisioning.

+> Again flags may be different depending on your version of curl

 ```bash
 bash -c 'while [[ "$(curl -k -L -s -o /dev/null -w ''%{http_code}'' <ELB_DNS_NAME>/test.html)" != "200" ]]; do echo "waiting for provisioning"; sleep 5; done'